 Please complete the required exercises below, as well as any optional enrichment exercises that you wish to complete.

-As you work through these exercises, please record your answers, and when finished email your results to firstname.lastname@example.org with the phrase File Server in the subject line.
+As you work through these exercises, please record your answers, and when finished submit your work via the git repository.

 Make sure that the name of each person who worked on these exercises is listed in the first answer, and make sure you number each of your responses so it is easy to match your responses with each exercise.